jessicarose/open-advice-1-1s/README.md

 * ✅ Ask what they've already tried
 * ✅ Offer verbal support, sometimes people just need someone who is willing to listen
 * 🚫 Don't insist that people act on your advice
-* 🚫 Don't push for personal action for those impacted structural problems (like discrimination)
+* 🚫 Don't push for personal action for those impacted by structural problems (like discrimination)
 * 🚫 Don't offer advice when you're not confident about your advice: it's ok to say you don't know
 * 🚫 Never give advice that results in a financial or other benefit to yourself or your contacts
 * 🚫 Don't bully, talk down to or yell at advice-seekers.
 You're there for them